eticasai/eticas-audit/README.md

 - **Model Drift Monitoring**: Detect and measure changes in data distributions and model behavior over time.

 ## 🌟 <span style="background-color:yellow">ITACA: Monitoring & Auditing Platform</span> 🌟
-Desbloquea el verdadero potencial de tus modelos con **ITACA**.

 🟡 Unlock the full potential of Eticas by upgrading to our subscription model!
-With ITACA, our powerful SaaS platform, you can monitor every stage of your model’s lifecycle seamlessly.
+With **ITACA**, our powerful SaaS platform, you can monitor every stage of your model’s lifecycle seamlessly.
 Easily integrate ITACA into your workflows with our library and API—start optimizing your models today!

 - **Audit Subscription** 🔎: Stay compliant with major regulations and laws on bias and fairness.